 If you can get it, fresh is always better than dried—almost to the degree that freshly-baked pizza trounces frozen pizza.
 Fresh pasta carries subtle flavors that are lost during dehydration, and delivers a more satisfying texture.
 The problem for vegans is that while most dried pasta is free of animal products, nearly all fresh pasta contains eggs.
 Luckily, there are a few companies that make fresh vegan linguine and ravioli—for something like five times the price of dried pasta.
 But if you want to truly experience what fine pasta is all about, you owe it to yourself to give fresh vegan pasta a try.

 You can make fresh vegan pasta at home.
 But know that, as cooking projects go, it’s on the more advanced end of the spectrum.
 Here’s a well-written guide offering comprehensive directions for making several varieties of homemade vegan pasta.

 Don’t Neglect Dried Pasta

 When cooking pasta, the package will tell you how many minutes it must be boiled.
-Every sort of pasta has different cooking times, but every variety should be cooked in a large pot of salted water that’s at a rolling boil.
-The thickness of the pasta will determine the cooking time, which ranges from a couple minutes to around ten minutes for a thick linguini.
+Every sort of pasta has different cooking times.
+But they all must be cooked in a large pot of salted water that’s at a rolling boil.
+The thickness of the pasta will determine the cooking time, which ranges from a minute or two angel hair to around ten minutes for a thick linguini.
 And fresh pasta requires only a fraction of the cooking time of dried pasta of equal thickness.
 Whichever pasta you choose, it’s essential to not overcook it, since mushy pasta is scarcely edible.
 The key phrase Italians use for cooking pasta is al dente, which means that it stands up a little to your teeth (dente) when bitten.

 Italian cuisine includes some of the most healthful meals on the planet.
 That’s largely because most dishes require plenty of fresh produce.
 Many of the quintessential Italian vegetables are in the nightshade family.